Cervical Disc Bulge

 - the use of a Postural Support

-- the use of a cervical collar
+- the use of an appropriate contoured pillow or cervical collar

 - the use of a Lumbar Support for sitting